benkitia/personal-site/content/writings/the-crucial-piece-missing-from-a-task-list-why.md

 ---
-title: "The Crucial Piece Missing From a Task List: Why?"
+title: "The crucial piece missing from a task list: why?"
 categories:
     - life
     - productivity